rustfoundation/safety-critical-rust-consortium/subcommittee/liaison/README.md

 ## Where to find us

-* There is a `safety-critical-consortium` channel in the [Rust Zulip](https://rust-lang.zulipchat.com/) which contains a topic dedicated to [Coding Guidelines](hhttps://rust-lang.zulipchat.com/#narrow/channel/445688-safety-critical-consortium/topic/Liaison.20Subcommittee/).
+* There is a `safety-critical-consortium` channel in the [Rust Zulip](https://rust-lang.zulipchat.com/) which contains a topic dedicated to the [Liaison Subcommittee](https://rust-lang.zulipchat.com/#narrow/channel/445688-safety-critical-consortium/topic/Liaison.20Subcommittee/).
 * Here!
 You're welcome to check out what's on offer and provide feedback and suggestions on how to improve.